Welcome to today's edition of the Rush 24-7 podcast.

 And this is why, by the way, oral arguments really don't give you much of an indication because justices are political too, and they can say things in oral arguments to deflect attention to any number of reasons here.

-But he happens to be right, and so I think it's important to point it out.
+And so I think it's important to point it out.

-Supreme Court Justice Anthony Kennedy said the U.S. government the regime, Obama, has a very heavy burden of justification to show where it is in the Constitution that Congress is authorized to change the relation of individuals to the government, meaning the mandate.
+Supreme Court Justice Anthony Kennedy said the U.S. government, the regime, Obama, has a very heavy burden of justification to show where it is in the Constitution that Congress is authorized to change the relation of individuals to the government, meaning the mandate.

 His comments came as the Supreme Court tackled the central issue in the challenge to the Obama administration's health care law, whether Congress could require individuals to carry health insurance or pay a penalty.